jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R input-file.tmp
 ```
-This uses the default location of /genetics/bin/EWAS-fusion on our system, but this can be at different location
+This uses the default location of `ewas-annotate.R` but this can be at different location
 ```
 ewas-annotate.R input-file.tmp EWAS_fusion=/at/different/location
 ```